 When you need to remove a bad smell, your first step is to air out the room.
 The easiest way to do this is open all the windows and leave them open for 24 hours, if you can.
-You might also invest in an air purifier to increase your efforts.
+You might also invest in an air purifier or plants to increase your efforts.

 Veteran cleaners believe in the bowl method.
 Fill a bowl with vinegar or coffee grounds.
 (Inexpensive coffee will do just fine.)
 Place the magic bowl in your stinky room, and let it sit there for a few days, one bowl per room.
 This is an economical and earth-friendly cleaning option, plus you can use the vinegar to tackle other smelly areas.
 There's also the obvious, getting a good air freshener.
 But if these aren't enough, there's more that you can do.

 Carpets are notorious for trapping odors, so cleaning your carpet is a must if you want to rid your apartment of cigarette smell.
 You can turn to another trusty friend in green cleaning, baking soda.
 Sprinkle it on the carpet and leave it on for at least 30 minutes or up to 72 hours; then, vacuum.
 This should lift away the stink and residue.

 If the baking soda/vacuuming combination doesn’t work, you might try steam cleaning or a powerful cleaning product like Nature’s Miracle.
 Consumers rave about its ability to eradicate pet odors, and the word online is that it also works on cigarette smoke.
 Look for it at most pet stores.